-We currently intend to use the net proceeds from this offering and our existing cash and cash equivalents to advance our existing product candidates, invest in our Vaxxine Platform and new product candidates and for general working capital, capital expenditures and other general corporate purposes as follows:
+As of September 30, 2021, the Company had approximately \$89.4 million of cash and cash equivalents.
+We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance our existing product candidates, invest in our Vaxxine Platform and new product candidates and for general working capital, capital expenditures and other general corporate purposes as follows:

-- approximately \$ million on advancing our existing chronic disease product candidates, with the majority going towards advancing UB-311; - between \$ million and \$ million on advancing UB-612A; - between \$ million and \$ million on investment in our Vaxxine Platform and new product candidates; and - the remainder for general working capital, capital expenditures and other general corporate purposes.
+- approximately \$75 million on advancing our existing chronic disease product candidates, with the majority going towards advancing UB-311 partially through Phase 2b clinical trials and with the remaining going towards advancing UB-312 through Phase 1 clinical trials, UB-313 through Phase 1 clinical trials and our anti-PCSK9 product candidate through Phase 1 clinical trials; - between \$15 million and \$20 million on advancing a COVID-19 product candidate through a heterologous booster study; - · approximately \$10 million on investment in our Vaxxine Platform and new product candidates; and - the remainder for general working capital, capital expenditures and other general corporate purposes.

-The expected use of net proceeds from this offering and our existing cash and cash equivalents represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
+The expected use of net proceeds from this offering, together with our existing cash and cash equivalents, represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 As of the date of this prospectus, we cannot specify with certainty the particular uses of the net proceeds to be received upon the closing of this offering.
 The amounts and timing of our actual expenditures will depend on numerous factors, including the progress of our development efforts, the status of and results from clinical trials and pre-clinical studies, whether we successfully commercialize a COVID-19 product candidate, any collaborations that we may enter into with third parties for our product candidates and any unforeseen cash needs.
 Accordingly, our management will have broad discretion in the application of the net proceeds and investors will be relying on the judgment of our management regarding the application of the net proceeds from this offering.

-We believe the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2024.
+We believe the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2023.
 Based upon our current plans and business conditions, we expect the net proceeds from this offering and our existing cash and cash equivalents will not be sufficient for us to advance any of our product candidates through regulatory approval, and we will need to raise additional capital to complete the development and potential commercialization of our product candidates.